Artistic Painting Techniques for Unique Interiors: Unleash Your Creativity

 Analogous Colors

-Choose three or four colors next to each other on the color wheel, such as blue-green, green and yellow-green.
-They naturally complement each other.
-Use the dominant color on walls and the others for accents.
-This creates harmony and flow.
+Pick three or four colors that sit next to each other on the color wheel—like blue-green, green, and yellow-green—for a harmonious scheme.
+Let one serve as the dominant wall color and use the others as accents.

 Metallic Accents